mlabuda2/nf-tower-docs/docs/faqs.md

 -   For versions earlier than v22.1.1, specify the values via the **Staging options > Pre-run script** textbox on the "Add Compute Environment" screen.
 Example:

     `export NXF_OPTS="-Xms64m -Xmx512m"`

+**<p data-question>Q: Why does the pipeline launch form not populate with the workspace primary compute environment?</p>**

+_Fixed in Tower 22.4_

+A known issue caused shared pipelines in workspaces with primary compute environments not to pre-populate the primary compute environment in the launch form for users with the Launch role.
+This issue has been addressed and the primary compute environment is pre-filled on the pipeline launch form for all users in Tower 22.4 and later.

 ### Containers